WHU-WZP/wzpacademicpages.github.io/_pages/research_v1.md

 Research Experience
 ======
 ## Ph.D. dissertation: Research on AlN-based Piezoelectric Micromachined Ultrasonic Transducer and the Range-finding System
  (Supervisor: Professor [Chengliang Sun](https://technology.whu.edu.cn/info/1015/1882.htm){:target="_blank"} and [Liang Lou](https://sme.shu.edu.cn/info/1028/1220.htm){:target="_blank"})<br/>
 This research is focus on the development of ultrasonic range-finding sensor based on the AlN PMUTs and the fusion of robot and MEMS sensor.
 In this dissertation, an ultrasonic range-finding system based on AlN PMUTs is proposed.
 Then the above system is used on a collaborative robot.
 Finally, a human-robot interaction based on AlN PMUTs and the collaborative robot is realized.
 The main content of this dissertation is as follows:<br/>
+1.The influence of ringdown on AlN PMUTs and the strategy for suppressing ring-down.<br/>
+(1) The method of adjusting the characteristics of AlN PMUTs through the DC bias voltage is proposed, and the effects of DC bias voltage on characteristics for AlN PMUTs are investigated.
+(2) A novel ring-down suppression system based on transfer function is proposed to suppress the ring-down time and decrease the blind area of PMUTs.
+2.The design of an ultrasonic range-finding system based on AlN PMUTs.<br/>
+3.The design of a human-robot interaction system based on AlN PMUTs and the UR3 manipulator.<br/>

+## Ph.D. other research experience:
+1.Designed and developed an ultrasonic proximity sensing skin for robot safety control based on PMUTs.<br/>
+2.Designed a PMUTs based on piston mode.<br/>
+3.Designed a broadband PMUTs with a resonant cavity.<br/>

+## Shanghai Industrial μTechnology Research Institute research experience:
+1.Designed and developed a miniaturized transit-time ultrasonic flowmeter based on ScAlN PMUTs for small-diameter applications.
+2.Designed and developed a high-sensitivity bowel sound electronic monitor based on PMUTs.
+3.Designed and developed a high sensitivity AlN-based MEMS hydrophone for pipeline leak monitoring.<br/>
+4.Designed and developed an ultrasonic target detection system based on PMUTs.<br/>
+5.Designed and developed a high-sensitivity MEMS accelerometer using the Sc0.8Al0.2N-based four beam structure.<br/>
+6.Designed and developed an acoustic localization sensor based on MEMS microphone array for partial discharge.<br/>

+## Master of Science research experience:
+Designed a new self-adjusting support structure for the in-pipe robot to improve its motion ability in different pipe condition especially in vertical pipe.
+And proposed a hierarchical fuzzy controller for the above robot, which can be utilized to implement autonomous movement in the pipe.

+[TOC]

+## Ph.D. dissertation: Research on AlN-based Piezoelectric Micromachined Ultrasonic Transducer and the Range-finding System
+ (Supervisor: Professor [Chengliang Sun](https://technology.whu.edu.cn/info/1015/1882.htm){:target="_blank"} and [Liang Lou](https://sme.shu.edu.cn/info/1028/1220.htm){:target="_blank"})<br/>
+This research is focus on the development of ultrasonic range-finding sensor based on the AlN PMUTs and the fusion of robot and MEMS sensor.
+In this dissertation, an ultrasonic range-finding system based on AlN PMUTs is proposed.
+Then the above system is used on a collaborative robot.
+Finally, a human-robot interaction based on AlN PMUTs and the collaborative robot is realized.
+The main content of this dissertation is as follows:<br/>